mayooear/gpt4-pdf-chatbot-langchain/README.md

 1. Check Pinecone dashboard to verify your namespace and vectors have been added.

+## Transcribe MP3 files and convert to embeddings

+Put your MP3 files in audio/media, in subfolders.

+Run `python scripts/transcribe-and-ingest-audio.py` to transcribe and embed your audio files!

 ## Run the app

 Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.